 Algoma Country is home to some of the most scenic views around the Big Lake between Sault Ste.
 Marie, Ontario and Wawa, Ontario and much of this picturesque coastline are Provincial Park areas, which allows tourists to truly see, feel and touch this beautiful natural phenomenon.
 While most tourists will have left the region by this time of year, the storm chasers, who dream of capturing the lake in her most wrathful state, know the secret of the majesty of the Gales of November.

-The 2021 Workshop Will Be Hosted By Andrew McLachlan
+Hosted By Andrew McLachlan

 Andrew McLachlan is a freelance photographer/writer from Ontario, Canada.